artlooklearn.com

 Instructions

-• Begin by sketching in some guide lines very lightly.
+• Begin by sketching in some guidelines very lightly.
 Draw a circle or an oval.
 This will be the top of the rose.
-Then drawn a semi circle or bowl shape below that.
+Then draw a semi-circle or bowl shape below that.
 This is the front of the rose.

 • Sketch in the petals starting at the center of the flower.
-The first petal will probably look like a backwards “c”.
+The first petal will look like a backward “c”.
+Look at the photo I provided or look at a real rose for reference.

 The rest of the petals will fan out in a spiral getting larger as they move towards the outside of the rose.

-Each petal will start by touching the petal inside it, and then go up and over.
-Finally the petal will turn back toward the center, usually touching the inner petals.
+Each petal will start by touching the petal inside it, and go up and over.
+Finally, the petal will turn toward the center, usually touching the inner petals.

 • Sketch in several leaves at the base of the flower.
 The sides of the leaves round outward and come together into a point.
 Think about a triangle shape with rounded edges.
 The back part of the leaf sits under the flower and is not visible.

-• Draw in a stem coming down from the bottom of the rose.
+• Draw a stem down from the bottom of the rose.

 Darken the areas where the petals overlap and then shade out to the edge of the petals lighter and lighter.
-Your shading will blend out from dark, to medium, to white, or the color of the paper.
+The shading will blend from dark, to medium, to white.

 Take your time shading to get a nice even transition between the lights and darks.

-• Now you can go back over the entire drawing and darken up any areas that need a little more shading.
-Now is also a good time to erase any lines or shading that need to be cleaned up or removed.
+• Go over the entire drawing and darken any areas that need more shading.
+Erase any lines or shading that need to be cleaned up or removed.

 Notes

-Turn your paper as you shade in your drawing to make it easier.
+• Turn the paper as you shade in your drawing to make it easier.

-Avoid rubbing your hand over your drawing as you are working to prevent smears.
+• Avoid rubbing the drawing as you are working to prevent smears.

 Lesson Downloads